chiefenne/PyAero/docs/spline_refine.rst

    Airfoil contour before and after splining

 Two functions improve the contour before meshing.
-After clicking *Spline and Refine* in the respective toolbox function (see :ref:`figure_toolbox_spline_refine_1`), the contour will at first be splined and in a second step refined.
+After clicking *Spline and Refine* in the respective toolbox function, the contour will at first be splined and in a second step refined.

 .. _figure_toolbox_spline_refine_1:
 .. figure::  images/toolbox_spline_refine_1.png